By: Steven Shisley

 In the history of crucifixion, the death of Jesus of Nazareth stands out as the best-known example by far.
 Crucifixion in antiquity was actually a fairly common punishment, but there were no known physical remains from a crucifixion.
 Then, in 1968, archaeologist Vassilios Tzaferis excavated a Jerusalem tomb that contained the bones of a crucified man named Yehohanan.
 As Tzaferis reported in BAR, the discovery demonstrated the brutal reality of Roman crucifixion methods in a way that written accounts never had before.

 What do we know about the history of crucifixion?
-In the following article, “New Analysis of the Crucified Man,” Hershel Shanks looks at evidence of Roman crucifixion methods as analyzed from the remains found in Jerusalem of a young man crucified in the first century A.D.
+Hershel Shanks looks at evidence of Roman crucifixion methods as analyzed from the remains found in Jerusalem of a young man crucified in the first century A.D.